 I started my career as a journalist in the early 1980s, when there were no computers and no internet.
 It wasn’t until 2002 that I began to grasp the enormous power of the internet as a marketing tool.

 I was working as Press Secretary for Richard Prebble when he was leader of the Act Party, prior to the 2002 election.
 At that time, the Act Party was at the forefront of using the Web and email marketing to get its message out.
 I wrote a weekly newsletter called Richard Prebble’s Letter from Wellington, which went out to more than 30,000 subscribers by email.

-Discovering the power of the Internet
+Harnessing the power of the internet

 Contact me for more information

 If you’re a service-based business and need help to get your message out into the marketplace, you are welcome to contact me.
 I keep pretty busy, so I can’t work with everyone.
 But if you are a serious business and you want serious results, I would love to talk to you.